elpantherd/Synapse/README.md

 ## Contact Information

-For questions or support, contact TEAM SYNAPSE Inc. at [dthayalan760@gmail.com].
+For questions or support, contact TEAM Synapse Inc. at [dthayalan760@gmail.com].